sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-05-travel-day-ankara.md

 ![Alt text](/images/travel3/PXL_20230905_152354337.jpg)

 We kept walking down, trying to find our car.
 Not feeling optimistic, I asked some locals if they spoke English and if they could help.
 A girl looked at my ticket and very quick said ‘oh, you are going to Turkey…it’s one of the first 3 cars.’
 Clearly she knew something I didn’t.
-A few bad Bulgarian ‘thankyous’ and I signaled to Dan that I thought I knew where we had to be.
+A few bad Bulgarian ‘thank-yous’ and I signaled to Dan that I thought I knew where we had to be.
 I wanted to be 100% confident as I didn’t want to lug luggage up and down, nor through 2 wrong cars; we did have the extra duffle now.

 ![Alt text](/images/travel3/PXL_20230905_151843327.jpg)